jddixon/hamt_go/doc/index.md

-`Insert`, `Find`, and `Delete` operations, while not yet thoroughly optimized, take on the order of 1.5 microseconds each on a lightly-loaded server (just under 3us each to insert a million values and verify that the value can be found using the key.
+`Insert`, `Find`, and `Delete` operations, while not yet thoroughly optimized, take on the order of 1.5 microseconds each on a lightly-loaded server (just under 3us each to insert a million values and verify that the value can be found using the key).

 ## References